SquidDev-CC/plethora/examples/fly.md

 This script allows the player to fly, as if they were in creative mode.
 Be warned, this isn't perfect, and lag may result in your death.

+**Warning**: This script is not suitable for servers as it causes a lot of lag!

 Firstly we want to ensure that we have a neural interface and wrap it.

 ```lua